Meonardo/janus-videoroom-ios/README.md

 ## Notice

-- This is example project and far from a demo, it is not fully test yet, welcome to make an issue.
+- This is an example project and far from a demo, it is not fully test yet, welcome to make an issue.

+## Steps

-- Please connect signaling server first, for example: `wss://janus.conf.meetecho.com/` or build your own janus sever.
+- Connect signaling server first(specific in `Config.signalingServerURL`),
+for example: `wss://janus.conf.meetecho.com/ws` or build your own janus sever.
+- Input room number(such as: 1234), `1234` is higly recommended.
+- Hit `Join Room`, will joined the video room if nothing goes wrong.

-## Sequence Diagram & Steps
+## Sequence Diagram

-- Making...
+- Uploading...

 ## External Libraries & their licenses
 - [WebRTC](https://github.com/stasel/WebRTC).